hkhc/jarbird.github.io/docs/reference/pom.md

 ....
 ```

-If default fragment is presnets, the content will be in each of the variant, and the variant specific part will override the content in default fragment.
-Note how `group`, `version`, and `packaging` appear in each of the variant of effective POM.
+If the default fragment presents, the content will be in each of the variants, and the variant-specific part will override the content in the default fragment.
+Note how `group`, `version`, and `packaging` appear in each of the variants of effective POM.

 ## Merging multiple POM files with variants

 We may even merge multiple POMs with variants.
-Two `pom.yaml` files merge together on variant by variant basis.
-This means variants of the same name across different file will be merged together.
+Two `pom.yaml` files can be merged together on a variant by variant basis.
+This means variants of the same name across different files will be merged together.
 For example,

 ```yaml title="~/.gradle/pom.yaml"
 ---